openshift/enhancements/enhancements/builds/entitlements.md

 - do a run where some fake creds are set up in a predetermined secret
 - run a docker strategy build that cats the expected mounted secret content
 - search for the cat output in the build logs

+Since the build pod is dependent on the general pod injection behavior, this should cover both pod injection and build consumption.

 Then there is the question of whether manual testing with actual yum install of entitled content by QE should consider with any of the three forms of credentials